Key Takeaways

 Is Squarespace good for blogging?

-Yes, Squarespace is good for blogging if you want to run a simple blog.
+Yes, Squarespace is good for blogging if you want to run a small, simple blog.
 The main limitation of the site builder’s blogging tool is that it offers some very basic SEO features.
 So, if you want to optimize your blog content for search engines, you’ll need an SEO plugin or a different blogging tool.

 How do I add a blog to Squarespace?